youth7/myblog/mds/distribution/distribution_system.md

 > A liveness property prescribes *good things* for every execution or, equivalently, describes something that must happen during an execution.[[1\]](https://en.wikipedia.org/wiki/Safety_and_liveness_properties#cite_note-Lamport1977-1)
 >
 > ...

+具体到Paxos协议的话变成这样

+>* Safety:
+>  * Only a single value may be chosen
+>  * A server never learns that a value has been chosen unless it
+>    really has been
+>* Liveness (as long as majority of servers up and communicating with reasonable timeliness):
+>  * Some proposed value is eventually chosen
+>  * If a value is chosen, servers eventually learn about it

 在最坏的情况下：